 Macrolide and other antibiotics given to treat chronic occult C. pneumoniae infections (and thereby suppress inflammation and theoretically alter the course and manifestations of atherosclerosis) have not been shown useful.

 1. Stone NJ, Robinson J, Lichtenstein AH, et al: 2013 ACC/AHA guideline on the treatment of blood cholesterol to reduce atherosclerotic cardiovascular risk in adults: A report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 J Am Coll Cardiol63:2899–2934, 2014.

-Risk factors include dyslipidemia, diabetes, cigarette smoking, family history, psychosocial factors, sedentary lifestyle, obesity, and hypertension.
+Risk factors for atherosclerosis include dyslipidemia, diabetes, cigarette smoking, family history, psychosocial factors, sedentary lifestyle, obesity, and hypertension.

 Unstable plaques often cause < 50% stenosis yet are more prone to rupture and cause acute thrombosis or embolic phenomena than are larger, stable plaques.